 Before starting you will need to consider the type of fabric you plan to embroider, specifically fabric stability, fabric density and stitch density.
 These three factors are the most important when selecting the right stabilizer.
 With denser stitch counts, the stabilizer needs to be sturdier.
 The less stable the fabric, the more stability you will need.
 The heavier the fabric, the heavier the stabilizer ought to be.
 Some fabrics may require two stabilizers, some may require none.
 Standard fabrics will usually just require one type of stabilizer.
 Your embroidery fabric is always your starting point so make sure you do your research on what stabilizers are compatible with your fabric.

 Cut-away stabilizers do not get totally removed upon completion, instead the excess is trimmed and the stabilizer stays attached to the fabric.
 They are quite versatile and are great especially for delicates, with the exception of silk.
+They are an absolute must with stretchy or knit type materials.
 Many people prefer cut-away stabilizers for garments, because there are no jagged edges that can irritate the skin.
-However, they are generally not recommended for sheer or loose-knit materials, because they will be visible through these materials.
-Instead, you will need to use a polyester or nylon mesh cut-away stabilizer.
+For sheer or loose-knit materials use a polyester or nylon mesh cut-away stabilizer.
 These are made specifically to be invisible through sheer fabrics.

 we used cut-away stabilizer for this project

 Tear-away stabilizers are a great, cost-effective option and are the quickest and easiest to remove.
 They are simply adhered to the back of your embroidery design during embroidery with stitches, and then torn right off.
 These are best used with a sturdier fabric as the act of tearing may be a little bit harsh for more delicate fabrics.
+They do not provide as much support as cut-away stabilizer, and you would not hoop them as they are quite rigid.
+Instead you can slide them under your hooped fabric after you attached the hoop to your machine.
 Tear-away stabilizers are categorized by weight, as most stabilizers are, so when you are working with heavier fabrics, a heavy weight tear-away stabilizer is required.

 Water soluble stabilizers are less universally used than cut-away or tear-away stabilizers.
 They are known for their flexibility, transparency and water solubility, so they are best for cases where your project requires no traces of the stabilizer to be left after embroidery.
-They are often considered the perfect ‘invisible’ stabilizer and are mostly used with either more delicate, sheerer materials or pieces that require constant wash-and-wear and stand-alone lace designs.
+They are often considered the perfect ‘invisible’ stabilizer, and are mostly used with either more delicate, sheer materials, pieces that require constant wash-and-wear and stand-alone lace designs.

 wash-away stabilizer was used to create this stunning free standing lace design